macstadium/macOS-Monitoring/README.md

 - `DiskWriteCap:` From top - The system reported write cap (usually in G)
 - `RWCURRENT:` From {time dd} - The actual written bytes divided by time to write (bytes/s)
 - `RWTime:` From {time dd} - The time to write the specified data

+### Troubleshooting:
+The command `time dd` command can create Xcode to hang if a double write occurs.
+Should a hung Xcode be noticed, it is recommended this line be commented out, or a seperate partition be created for the metrics.sh script.